selimslab/selimslab.github.io/_NOTES/social-sciences/politics/politics.md

 “The creatures outside looked from pig to man, and from man to pig, and from pig to man again; but already it was impossible to say which was which.”

+“War is peace.
+Freedom is slavery.
+Ignorance is strength.”

+“Who controls the past controls the future.
+Who controls the present controls the past.”

+― George Orwell, 1984

+“Our lives begin to end the day we become silent about things that matter.”

+“All animals are equal, but some animals are more equal than others.”

 “Violence is the last refuge of the incompetent.”

 “My course is set for an uncharted sea.”
 ― Dante Alighieri

+“Propaganda is to a democracy what the bludgeon is to a totalitarian state.”
+― Noam Chomsky, Media Control

+“The beauty of our system is that it isolates everybody.
+Each person is sitting alone in front of the tube, you know.
+It's very hard to have ideas or thoughts under those circumstances.
+You can't fight the world alone.”
+― Noam Chomsky

 “Never interrupt your enemy when he is making a mistake.”
 ― Napoleon Bonaparte